 IVSP317: Progress Report

 Each semester, the student must submit a 4-5 page self-reflective report to his or her Faculty Mentor as well as to the IVSP office.
 This progress report is intended to provide a context for advising and mentoring.
-The semester preceding the final semester before graduation, students register for IVSP317 for one credit with their Faculty Mentor.
-The Faculty Mentor submits a grade of satisfactory/fail based on the accumulated progress reports.
+In the student's final semester before graduation, students register for IVSP317.
+The IVSP Staff submits a grade of satisfactory/fail based on the accumulated progress reports and their attendance at three IVSP events per year.
 This is a one-time registration.

 IVSP318 (Optional): Independent Learning Activities

 The Faculty Mentor assists the student in planning independent study projects or internships using the IVSP318 course designation.
 Faculty Mentors help design the experience, determine the credit level, and grade the project when it is completed.
 The Faculty Mentor must approve if someone else will be supervising the experience, as in the case of an internship.
 During the IVSP 318 experience, the students are required to complete written assignments and/or other reflective activities designed to assist them in integrating their out-of-class learning with broader learning goals for the individually designed major.
 The Faculty Mentor works with the student to design appropriate reflective activities.